-Lazy eye is a common developmental condition in young children that can lead to amblyopia and other forms of low vision.
-This project looks at the eye movements in these patients to determine predictors of surgical outcomes, with the goal of improving early intervention and treatment.
+Strabismus misaligned eyes is a common developmental condition in young children that can lead to amblyopia or poor vision and other forms of low vision.
+This project looks at the eye movements in relation to accommodation or focusing power in these patients to determine predictors of strabismus and outcome of treatment, with the goal of improving early detection, intervention and treatment.

 Aim 3 of Reaching with Central Field Loss

 Individuals with central vision loss (commonly due to age-related macular degeneration), must use viewing strategies using peripheral vision.
 Patients often adopt a preferred retinal locus (PRL) for visually guided behavior.
 While the are clinical measures for estimating the PRL, little is known about use in the real world.
 Our research seeks to characterize this natural behavior and inform visual rehabilation techniques.